NUKCILAB/ADR-DQPU/README.md

 13. Other.TrainData_shuffled Used to shuffle the training data.

-The dataset has been uploaded to the link.
+The dataset has been uploaded to the Zendo.
 Please visit the link to download the required data.:https://reurl.cc/E69Gon